redVi/guess-melody/README.md

 # guess-melody

-Game "guess the melody.".
+Game "guess melody".
 You need to answer all songs or artists.

 ## Project setup
 ```